 The conversion clock for the part is internally generated so no external clock is required except when reading from and writing to the serial port.
 In normal mode, an internal clock oscillator runs the automatic conversion sequence.
-A conversion is initiated every 400 $\mu s$ .
+A conversion is initiated approximately every 350 μs.
 At this time, the part wakes up and performs a temperature conversion.
-This temperature conversion typically takes 25 $\mu s$ , at which time the part automatically shuts down.
+This temperature conversion typically takes 25 μs, at which time the part automatically shuts down.
 The result of the most recent temperature conversion is available in the serial output register at any time.
-The AD7814 can be placed in a shutdown mode, via the Control Register, in which case, the on-chip oscillator is shut down and no further conversions are initiated until the AD7814 is taken out of shutdown mode.
-The conversion result from the last conversion prior to shutdown can still be read from the AD7814 even when it is in shutdown mode.
+Once the conversion is finished, an internal oscillator starts counting and is designed to time out every 350 μs.
+The AD7814 then powers up and does a conversion.
+Please note that if the CS is brought low every 350 $\mu$ s (±30%), then the same temperature value will be output onto the DOUT line every time without changing.
+It is recommended that the CS line is not brought low every 350 $\mu$ s (±30%).
+The ±30% covers process variation.
+The $\overline{CS}$ should become active (high to low) outside this range.